alphagov/govuk-developer-docs/source/manual/business-readiness-update-content.html.md

 3. `bin/prep_csv ~/Downloads/your-downloaded-file.csv`
 4. Create a pull request and get it reviewed & merged.
 5. Re-deploy rummager and email-alert-api.
-9. Run the [`tag_metadata` rake task][staging-rake-task] in rummager to index the contents of the new CSV, it should take 2 to 3 minutes:
+6. Run the [`tag_metadata` rake task][staging-rake-task] in rummager to index the contents of the new CSV, it should take 2 to 3 minutes:

     ![rake_task](images/rake.png)

-6. Check the results on e.g. https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business
+7. Check the results on e.g. [https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business](https://www-origin.integration.publishing.service.gov.uk/find-eu-exit-guidance-business)

+> These requests often come in through Zendesk and for pages that have only been created that same day, so you may only be able to check this in production.

 ## Removing content from the business readiness finder